 We welcome everyone to enjoy opera, a rich and exciting art form full of sounds, sights, and music.

-Pittsburgh Opera offers this service for patrons with visual impairments during Tuesday performances at all our performance venues.
+Pittsburgh Opera offers audio commentary for patrons with visual impairments during Tuesday performances at all our performance venues.
 By using hearing devices, patrons can hear the supertitles read simultaneously with their appearance on the screen, as well as hear descriptions of the set, characters, and costumes.

 Braille and Large-Print Programs